 - A copy of the first two pages of the applicant family's most recent Form 1040 tax return.

-These two pieces of application information can be sent via U.S. mail to 836 Prior Ave North, St. Paul, MN 55104 and need to be postmarked by the deadlines listed below.
-Applications received after the posted deadlines will be held for review at the next financial aid committee meeting.
-Incomplete applications will not be reviewed until both pieces of information are submitted.
+These two pieces of application information can be emailed to us at email@example.com, or sent via U.S. mail to 836 Prior Ave North, St. Paul, MN 55104 and must be dated/postmarked by the deadlines listed below.
+Applications received after the posted deadlines will be held for review at the next Financial Aid Committee meeting.
+Incomplete applications will not be reviewed.

-Students who are awarded financial aid in the Fall term must contact administration via email before the financial aid deadline for the following terms to clarify intended enrolment in order to be considered for a continuation of financial aid.
+Students who are awarded financial aid for any term must contact CIM Administration via email before the financial aid application deadline for the following terms to clarify intended enrollment in order to be considered for a continuation of financial aid.

 Committee Review Process

-The Center for Irish Music’s Board of Directors has designed a Financial Aid Committee that reviews all applications.
-Applications for renewal of financial aid for current students are evaluated first, then new applications.
+The Center for Irish Music’s Board of Directors has designated a Financial Aid Committee that reviews all applications.
 Awards are made primarily on the basis of need until available funding limits have been reached.
-Monies are awarded based on the discretion of the Financial Aid Committee.

 Deadlines for applications for tuition assistance are as follows:

-- For Summer Session or Minnesota Irish Musicians Weekend:
+- May 15 (for Summer Term or Minnesota Irish Music Weekend)

 Notification of Awards/Denials

-Notification of a financial aid award/denial will usually be made through a letter to the individual or family within two weeks after the Financial Aid Committee meets.
-A letter detailing the percentage of tuition assistance and terms for paying the remaining balance of the amount owed will be outlined.
+Notification of a financial aid award/denial will usually be made through an email or letter to the individual or family within two weeks following the Financial Aid Committee meeting.
+An email or letter detailing the percentage of tuition assistance and terms for paying the remaining balance of the amount owed will be outlined.

 Amount of Award

-Contingent on available funds, the Center’s Financial Aid Committee can provide between a 20%-50% discount off regular tuition, based on a student’s degree of demonstrated financial need.
-The remaining balance owed by an individual/family must be paid on a monthly basis.
-Please note, an annual membership fee is required of all students of the Center for Irish Music and can be waived based on financial need.
+Contingent on available funds, the Center’s Financial Aid Committee can provide between a 15%-40% discount off regular tuition.
+The remaining balance owed by an individual/family must be paid per the CIM payment plans.

-Financial aid is available to help offset the cost of tuition for the Minnesota Irish Musicians Weekend.
-These tuition awards cover classes, ceili and concert, but do not cover the cost of lodging, transportation or meals during the weekend.
+Financial aid is available to help offset the cost of tuition for the Minnesota Irish Music Weekend.
+These tuition awards cover classes, but do not cover the cost of the concert, ceili, lodging, transportation or meals during the weekend.

 Renewals and Reapplication Requirement